-Universal Credit was introduced by the government in 2013 as part of the Welfare Reform Act.
+Universal Credit is a Department for Work and Pensions (DWP) benefit and is delivered by the Jobcentre Plus.
 It is for people in or out of work and replaces the following six benefits with one simple monthly payment:

 - Income Support